Date of birth: 1940

 Affiliations: Brandon Union Group; Labourers’ International Union of North America’s Local 183

-Giancarlo (John) Stefanini was born in 1940, in Rome.
+Giancarlo (John) Stefanini was born in 1940, in San Giovanni di Polcenigo, a small rural town in the northwestern Italian region of Friuli.
+At age 11, Stefanini and his family moved to Rome, where he would attend vocational school and trained as an electrician.
 His father had a restaurant in the heart of the Italian capital, where tourists from all over the world flocked to.
-But while the historical streets where Stefanini grew up captured the imagination of its many visitors, the young Roman dreamed of joining his brother, sister, and uncle in Toronto.
+But while the historical streets where Stefanini grew up captured the imagination of its many visitors, the young Roman dreamed of joining his brother, sister, and uncle, Angelo Burigana, in Toronto.
 In August 1959, at age 19, Stefanini realized his wish of living in North America.
 Initially, his plans were to pursue a university education, for which he soon started attending English classes.
 However, necessity forced him to look for work, which he was able to find rather quickly through his uncle, a member the Plasterers International Local 117, who found him a job as a hod carrier (plasterer helper) in an apartment building project in the northwest of Toronto.

 THE BRANDON UNION GROUP’S STRIKE OF 1960

-In August 1960, only a few weeks after starting his first job in construction, John, like thousands of other Italian immigrant men in Toronto, were drawn to the Italo Canadian Recreation Hall on Brandon Avenue to listen to the charismatic organizers Bruno Zanini and Charles Irvine, where he joined the Brandon Union Group.
+On August 1, 1960, only two weeks after starting his first construction job, Stefanini, like thousands of other Italian immigrant men in Toronto, were drawn to the Lansdowne Theatre to listen to the charismatic organizers Bruno Zanini and Charles Irvine, the founders of the Brandon Union Group.
 This rogue collective was formed two weeks after the Hoggs Hollow tragedy that killed five Italian immigrant workers in a watermain tunnel, on March 17, 1960.
-Its member unions included the Bricklayers’, Masons’ and Plasterers’ International Union Local 40 (led by Zanini and Marino Toppan), the Operative Plasterers and Cement Masons International Union Locals Local 117 and Local 117-C (led by Irvine and Angelo Burigana), the Laborers’ International Union of North America Local 811 (led by George Petta), and the United Brotherhood of Carpenters and Joiners of America’s Local 1190 (led by Frank Colantonio), all of whom represented predominantly Italian immigrant workers in the Toronto’s residential construction.
+Its member unions included the Bricklayers’, Masons’ and Plasterers’ International Union Local 40 (led Marino Toppan), the Operative Plasterers and Cement Masons International Union Locals Local 117 and Local 117-C (led by Irvine and Angelo Burigana), the Hod Carriers and Common Labourers International Union Local 811 (led by Zanini and George Petta), and the United Brotherhood of Carpenters and Joiners of America’s Local 1190 (led by Frank Colantonio), all of whom represented predominantly Italian immigrant workers in the Toronto’s residential construction.
 Already motivated by their own personal experiences, the Hoggs Hollow tragedy, and the media’s vindication of their anger, the predominantly Italian workers at these packed meeting were energized further energized by Zanini’s and Irvine’s charismatic and captivating style.
-On August 1, 1960, fire safety concerns forced the Brandon Group organizers to move to the Lansdowne Theatre, where the crowds continued to grow.
 One after another, Irvine, Zanini, and the remaining cast of Italian-Canadian labour organizers mobilized the crowd for action, which shouted back: “Sciopero!
 Sciopero!”
 (Strike!
 Strike!).
-The next morning, 1,000 men gathered at the Lansdowne Theatre and organized themselves into “flying squads.”
+The next morning, 1,000 men gathered at the Lansdowne Theatre and organized themselves into “flying squads;” Stefanini being one of them.
 In their personal cars and on the backs of pick-up trucks, they traveled in large motorcades across residential construction sites in Toronto’s sprawling suburbs.
 At each site they tried to stop the work, sometimes by talking the workers into leaving, other times pulling them by force.
 In some places, the strikers tore down walls, emptied cement bags, threw bricks and stones at fresh concrete, or at other dodging workers who refused to walk out.
-John’s brother, Sergio Stefanini, a small bricklaying sub-contractor, learned his trade from Zanini.
-It was Sergio who introduced them.
-In August 1960, John joined the Brandon Group’s flying squads and picketed construction sites in Toronto’s suburbs, talking to his fellow Italian workers to lay down their tools and join them.
+Stefanini soon started signing up members for Local 811, under Zanini’s direction.
+The two met through Stefanini’s brother, John, a small bricklaying sub-contractor who had learned his trade from Zanini.
+According to Stefanini, he would sign up close to 2,000 members.

 THE BRANDON UNION GROUP’S STRIKE OF 1961